January 9, 2015

-HSI—FA seeks volunteers with an earnest attention to detail to work on projects including research and writing, fact-checking, and administrative support/data entry.
+HSI—FA seeks volunteers with an earnest attention to detail to work on projects including fact-checking and research and writing.
 Volunteers typically work remotely and are assigned work based on availability, skills and interest.

 Click on role title to view expanded position description.

-Bilingual (Spanish—English): Conduct research focused on industrial animal agriculture in Latin America and assist staff in editing and reviewing research papers.
+Bilingual (Spanish—English) Volunteer: Conduct research focused on industrial animal agriculture in Latin America and assist staff in editing and reviewing research papers.

 What our volunteers say

 There are so many people out there, with real talents, that support the work of HSUS but can't physically volunteer at any of the offices due to geographic or schedule issues...they come to the HSI—FA program because it is one of the few that they can participate in remotely while still being a valuable member of the HSUS team. —Sue Neal

 Benefits of volunteering

 As a volunteer in this role, you will learn more about the issues, acquire useful skills, and rest well knowing you’re helping us help farm animals around the world.

 Becoming a volunteer